How to Hire the Right People for Your Startup

 Important Note About Fit

-The second test isn't necessarily indicative of an overall fit for any startup - it's specific to our working style.
+The second test isn't necessarily indicative of an overall fit for any startup.
+It's specific to our working style.
 Candidates may actually be a fit for some other startup where the founders do things differently.

 But generally, if you're solving complex problems, you've got to have the ability to think deep.

-These two unconventional interview techniques help reveal who truly has the startup mindset and resilience needed for early-stage companies.
+These two unconventional interview techniques help reveal who truly has the startup mindset and resilience needed for early stage companies.
 By being brutally honest about risks and testing mental endurance, you can identify candidates who will thrive in your startup's environment.

 Frequently Asked Questions